abbreviatedman/react-monorepo/04-advanced-react/4b-redux-toolkit/assignment/directions.md

 ### Step 16: Update the Preferences Component

-1. In your `src/components` directory, create a file named `Preferences.js`.
+1. In your `src/components` directory, create a file named `Preferences.jsx`.

 2. Create a function named `Preferences`.